All Episodes

 That's not why she's not spelling out issues.

-She didn't have to do anything.
+She doesn't have to do any of this.

-She's already elected in her mind.
+She's already elected in your mind.

-That all of this is a mere formality.
+All of this is a mere formality.

 She doesn't need to campaign.